November 18, 2020

 This color combination helps direct the users’ eyes to the most important elements, like call-to-action buttons.
 This is a good tip to keep in mind if you want to improve your conversion rates.

 Bite’s online store is one of the best examples of an effective eCommerce website.
-The beautiful home page doesn’t only grab attention, but it also communicates why their all-natural toothpaste is worth investing in.
+The beautifully designed home page doesn’t only grab attention, but it also communicates why their all-natural toothpaste is worth investing in.

 For instance, it has a testimonial slider filled with comments from noteworthy publications.
 Toward the bottom of the page, you can find a collection of customer reviews.